 What's the Difference Between Pre-Computed Interest and Simple Interest Loans?

 The interest on a car loan is the price you pay for using someone else’s money to buy your car or truck.
 There are two ways this interest is commonly computed and structured.
 Simple interest loans require a monthly payment that includes payment of the interest on the loan’s outstanding balance.
-So, for example, if you borrowed $15,000 to buy your vehicle but have now paid down the amount owed to $6000, you will pay interest only on that outstanding $6,000 balance.
+So, for example, if you borrowed $15,000 to buy your vehicle, but have now paid down the amount owed to $6000, you will only pay interest on that outstanding $6,000 balance.

 Pre-computed interest, however, is based on a calculation of what the sum total of the interest will be over the life of the loan.
 That figure is divided by the number of months of the loan term.
 Each month’s payment includes the same monthly interest payment.
 In that case, you pay the same amount of interest each month regardless of the balance on the loan.

 If you pay your auto loans off in the amount of time specified by the term but not before, there is usually no or very little difference between the total interest paid under pre-computed and simple interest loans.
 However, if every month you pay more than the minimum due on the note, and pay your note off early, you will reap some financial advantage from a simple interest loan, since excess payments are applied against the outstanding principal.
 That means that the interest portion of subsequent payments will be lower.